andybalham/blog-source-code/blog-posts/published/serverless-azure-05-blob-events.md

 I was able to take advantage of the work I did in my [Connecting to cloud Azure Blob Storage](https://www.10printiamcool.com/connecting-to-cloud-azure-blob-storage) post, which introduced an abstraction over Blob Storage that decouples the code from whether using local or cloud storage and avoids any connection strings.

-This allowed me to test my function locally, by simply amending the URL in the event to point to the local storage.
+This allowed me to test my function locally, by amending the `url` in the event to point to a local storage URL.

 ```json
 {